Practices for reducing stress and tension and boosting inner peace

 Connect to your inner resource.

 Your Inner Resource is a unique place that mentally feels comfortable and secure to you.
 It can be real or imaginary.
 To tap into it, bring to mind people, places, or experiences that make you feel calm, happy, nourished, and good overall.
 Use all your senses to enhance your experience: sensations, sights, sounds, smells, and tastes that represent a sense of comfort and ease.
 As you rest here, notice how it feels in the body.
 Is there a sense of groundedness, spaciousness, or something else?
 There is not a right or wrong answer.
 Rather, it’s a self-inquiry and opportunity to self-regulate your nervous system by tuning into this inner sense of comfort and security.

 Connect with others with live group meditation.

 Live group meditations have the added bonus of coregulation.
 Humans are social creatures and need to be in relationships with others.
 The trick is to choose healthy relationships that foster nourishing coregulation.
-The group that gathers for The Invitation (Tuesdays and Thursdays on zoom) is a stellar bunch of humans to chat, laugh, meditate and coregulate with. 💚
+The group that gathers for Monday Meditations via Zoom is a stellar bunch of humans to chat, laugh, meditate and coregulate with. 💚

 Another bonus is the practices are guided.
 Guided meditations offer the mind something to hold on to and make it less prone to wandering.
 If you’re not sure if you’ll like meditating on zoom, (I get it, it sounded weird to me at first and now I’m hooked.) the first session is complimentary.